S.S. Sagaland, later Mount Shasta (Moore & Scott Iron Works, Oakland, Cal.)

 Source: U.S. Naval Historical Center

 On trials on 30 May 1918.
 Upon completion in early June she was reconveyed to her owners and simultaneously taken over by the Navy.
-This single ship was similar to the four ships of the South Bend class built for Luckenbach by the Sun S.B. & D.D.
-Co.
+This single twin-screw 13-knot ship had the same hull dimensions as the three ships of the Katrina Luckenbach class built by the Bethlehem Fore River yard at Quincy, Mass.
+See her WWI page.

 Photo No. NH 65040